-It's very important to make sure you have a safe distance between you and the vehicle in front, so you will have enough time to stop if you need to stop suddenly.
+It's very important to make sure you have a safe distance between you and the vehicle in front, so you will have enough time if you need to stop suddenly.

 The faster you are going, the longer it will take to stop.
 This means you must increase your following distance as you increase your speed.

-To check if you are travelling two seconds behind the vehicle in front:
+A heavy rigid vehicle should have a four-second gap.
+To check you are travelling four seconds behind the vehicle in front: